MagicBowen/easy-graph/README.md

 ## Easy Graph

-Easy graph is a C++ library for describing graph topology and attributes by DSL;
+`Easy graph` is a C + + library, which supports the description of graph topology and attributes through DSL.
-It support layouting the graph in console by `Graph-Easy` module of perl;
-It also support to modify or assert the graph topology and attributes.
+It also supports the display of graph to command line terminal through Perl's grapheeasy module.
+In addition, it supports the modification and assertion of graph structure.

+The design goal of it is to make it easy for anyone to expand its functions.

 ### Graph DSL

-See `example/example.cc` for usage.
+See `example/example.cc` for DSL usage.

 ### Graph Modify

-See `test/feature_test/graph_modify_test.cc` for usage.
+Preview usage of graph modifier by `test/feature_test/graph_modify_test.cc`.

 ### Graph Assertion

-See `test/feature_test/graph_assert_test.cc` for usage.
+Preview usage of graph asertion by  `test/feature_test/graph_assert_test.cc`.

 ### Graph Layout

-See `test/feature_test/graph_layout_test.cc` for usage.
+Preview usage of graph layout by  `test/feature_test/graph_layout_test.cc`.

-Graph layout feature needs `Graph::Easy` module of perl pre-installed.
+The graph layout function needs to pre install `Graph::Easy` module of perl.

 ```sh
 # install Graph::Easy by cpan which pre-installed in Ubuntu or MacOS